Azure-Samples/azure-search-openai-demo-java/README.md

 This repository includes sample data so it's ready to try end to end.
 In this sample application we use a fictitious company called Contoso Electronics, and the experience allows its employees to ask questions about the benefits, internal policies, as well as job descriptions and roles.

+> [!NOTE]
+> This sample supports different architectural styles.
+It can be deployed as standalone app on top of Azure App Service or as a microservice event driven architecture hosted by Azure Container Apps.
+This page refers to the Azure App Service deployment.
+For Azure Container Apps deployment, see [here](docs/aca/README-ACA.md).

 ## TL;DR

 Open the project: